 This timeless classic and light-hearted family drama follows the carefree family drama that spins around the Diwan family.
 It portrays their daily encounters and experiences in a typical Indian family arrangement.

 Khichdi is, maybe, one of the most cited series in Indian TV history.
-The story about the erratic Gujarati family, the Parekhs, had such countless notable characters that their expressions became a part of the vernacular across the country.
+The story about the erratic Gujarati family, the Parekhs, had such countless notable characters whose expressions became a part of the vernacular across the country.

 Streaming on Disney+ Hotstar.